 It works for me all the time. 🙂

-Spread the sweet potatoes onto a baking sheet, and avoid overlapping them.
+Spread the sweet potatoes onto a jelly roll pan, and avoid overlapping them.

 Brown Sugar Pecan Roasted Sweet Potatoes is a perfect, traditional side dish to ham, chicken, steak, pork… just about any kind of meat or protein.

-It’s also a fantastic side dish for a smaller, easy Thanksgiving and Christmas holiday dinner.
+It’s also a fantastic side dish for a smaller, easy Thanksgiving and Christmas holiday dinners.

 And if you must, it is totally acceptable to grab a fork and just eat it by itself.
 I may or may not have done this multiple times in the past…